Statutes of the European Laryngological Society

 4. the approval of membership fees

-5. pass ammendments of the statutes of the association
+5. pass amendments of the statutes of the association

 Decisions are taken by simple majority.
 The General Assembly is considered regularly convened at if at least 10 of its members are present or represented.
 Additional agenda items for the General Assembly may be proposed by a two-thirds majority vote at the General Assembly by voters present.
 The number of voters shall be defined as the maximum number of participants at any time before the vote.
 Agenda items that are excluded from proposal are: the revocation of a member.
 Decisions taken in the General Assembly are communicated through the minutes that will be made official within 10 weeks.